mattrmaydew/bcore/README.md

-# Project Sources <src img='https://www.youtube.com/channel/UCnj1BK9TU32-bOlZ9415fuw'>
+# Project Sources

 Front end development work for various projects.
-If you have arrived here via Code inspire
+If you have arrived here via Code inspire.
+Please help yourself to the source in vue-shop.